simongriggdotinfo

 Jimmy & Zero

-The band reduced THE fashionable party of the year, who were dying to experience 'punk rock', from five hundred to five in three songs as the others left in disgust; and, with the Scavengers and Masochists had a capacity crowd at the Uni Cafe, where Billy Planet emptied the cafe's full rubbish bags over the crowd.
+The band reduced THE fashionable party of the year - they were dying to experience 'punk rock' - from five hundred to five in three songs as the others left appalled at the vision and noise of it all; and - with The Scavengers and Masochists - drew an over-capacity crowd at the Uni Cafe, where Billy Planet emptied the cafe's full rubbish bags over the crowd.

-By August 1977 there were still less than thirty of us in Auckland, although the second generation punks, the likes of Kerry Buchanan and John No-One, were starting to appear at gigs like Disco D'Oras' in Newton Road, and Crofts in Airedale Street.
+By August 1977 there were still less than thirty of us in Auckland, although the second generation punks, the likes of Kerry Buchanan and John No-One, were starting to appear at places like Disco D'Oras' in Newton Road, and Crofts in Airedale Street, some of the very few places that would host punk in a city which was still not sure but slowly embracing the changes.

-On a nightmare trip to Wellington, for the rather backward Students Arts Festival at Victoria, in August 1977 (if we thought Auckland was conservative, Wellington made it seem like NYC), with The Scavengers, after a vigilante posse was formed to run us all out of the capital, the bands featured on the front page of a daily there every day for a week.
+On a nightmare trip to Wellington - for the rather backward Students Arts Festival at Victoria - in August 1977 (if we thought Auckland was conservative, Wellington made it seem like NYC), with The Scavengers, a vigilante posse was formed to run us all out of the capital and the bands featured on the front page of a daily there every day for a week.

 Newspaper story

-Elvis had just died and I managed to get them a gig at a memorial gig, which soon erupted into a brawl when Billy announced on stage that his death was timely.
+Elvis had just died and I managed to get them a set at a memorial gig that soon erupted into a brawl when the band announced on stage that his death was timely.

 We recorded our first demos at Harlequin Studios in Mt.
 Eden in an all night session in August nominally produced by Tim Finn (although he was asleep for much of it).
 Two tracks from that session are on AK79 and the 2004 Raw Power EP.

 In late 1977 The Suburban Reptiles were signed by Phonogram NZ.
-The A&R guy (who had quite a thing for Zero...actually he sweated profusely in her company and couldn't take his eyes off her chest rather offensively) suggested that they should rush out covers English punk hits (Boomtown Rats etc), but this, thank god, never happened.
+The A&R guy (who had quite a thing for Zero - he sweated profusely in her company and couldn't take his eyes off her chest) suggested that they should rush out covers of UK punk hits (Boomtown Rats etc), but this never happened.

 I insisted that they were put on the Vertigo label, just so I could see the iconic 'hippie' Roger Dean label on a punk record.
 Silly but..